cogment/cogment-doc/docs/guide/tutorial/advanced-tutorials/6-human-player.md

-# Step 5: Add a human player in the loop
+# Add a Human Player in the Loop

 :::note

-This part of the tutorial follows [step 4](./4-heuristic-player.md), make sure you've gone through it before starting this one.
+This part of the tutorial follows [step 4](../4-decision-making.md), make sure you've gone through it before starting this one.
 Alternatively the completed step 4 can be retrieved from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps).

 :::